docker-archive/global-hack-day-3/nohoman/README.md

 `elope` brings new possibilities to Docker for the deployment of containers.
 * Faster deployments of packages through incremental releases.
-Get instant feedback in your local workstation without a heavy CI server.
 * Patching of live containers without losing Dockerfile reprobucility and consistency
 * Bloatless Continuous Integration.
 Get instant feedback in your local workstation without a heavy CI server.